 Add all remaining ingredients except broccoli and sesame oil.
 Stir-fry for another one minute and then add broccoli, and cook for another minute.

-Add toasted sesame oil if you desire, remove from heat and serve with rice.
+Add toasted sesame oil, remove from heat and serve with steamed Chinese rice.